maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 ## Extra options ##

 The dropdown input type makes use of the "Extra options" field of the input type to pass in options.
 These options are not case sensitive.
-This must be a comma separated list of values as follows.
+This must be a comma separated list of values as follows, but currently the only option is to control the display of the options.

-We can reorder the values by using shuffle.

-* `shuffle` NOT YET IMPLEMENTED.
-Intention: if this option is encountered, then the input will randomly shuffle the entries in the teacher's answer list.
-The default is not to shuffle the options, but to list them as ordered in the list.

 The way the items are displayed can be controlled by the following options.